vladyslava-buzova/backery_landing/README.md

 # Figma design
 This landing page was implemented according to [Figma design](https://www.figma.com/file/ANOsJBeDuOrWiXqUBKkGut/Bakerlab_FE-students-(Copy)?t=tgq6EwzVBfYfbjQ6-0)

-# How to launch a project.
+# How to launch a project:
 1. Clone the repo.
   - git clone the-link-from-your-forked-repo.
 2. Chech your Node.js version (Recommended Node.js 14 to run the project corectry)